 (For the record, I think my young friend’s view of human collapse is overly pessimistic, but not because I expect Christians to suddenly start loving the world the way God does.
 I think God’s plan for human survival has more to do with Jeff Goldblum’s quote than Bill Hybel’s.
 The Good Lord was crafty enough to make human beings tenacious about survival and sexuality, so I suspect “life will find a way.”)

-It has become increasingly clear to me that the church can either pursue its dream of Great Awakening or Reform or Renewal for itself, or it can join God’s project of passionately loving the world and healing or salvaging what we can.
+It has become increasingly clear to me that the church can either pursue its dream of Great Awakening or Reform or Renewal for itself, or it can join God’s project of passionately loving the world and salvaging what we can.
 It cannot be about both.
 If we are going to be in a different relationship with our planet, we cannot do so without the help of non-Christians, of people well outside what we normally think of as “church.”
 If we are to love the world with the self-giving love of God, we will have to submit to learning from indigenous people who have been practicing reciprocity with the more-than-human world far longer than we white Christians been practicing our various forms of extractive capitalism.

 Yes, it may be possible that in losing our institutional life we will save it.
 That sounds a bit like our gospel, after all.
 But whenever progressive Christians speak hopefully about this Great Ecological Awakening, they sound the most Asleep.